 Climb the Monument

-The Monument to the Great Fire of London is 202ft tall (and 202ft away from the start of the Great Fire).
-You can climb its 311 steps for just £4.
+The Monument to the Great Fire of London is 202ft tall (and 202ft away from where the fire began on Pudding Lane).
+You can climb its 311 steps for just £5.

 Cross Tower Bridge’s glass floor